tommarien/blog/source/_posts/2020-02-10-outsource-that-data-testid.md

 });
 ```

-## The problem

-I don't like hard-coding any context specific data in my components, usually the consuming component should provide that data.
+## How to do this with custom components?

-Due to the `-` in the name it's not so easy to do so and you will see people creating other aliases for it:
+Due to the `-` in the name it's not so easy and you will see other property names for it or just hard-coding the the _testId_ into the component:

 ```jsx
 import React from "react";